What Is Sleep Apnea?

 Behavioral Measures

-Weight loss (a 10% reduction in body weight can decrease the AHI by 26-32%).
-Avoid alcohol and sedatives before sleep.
-Smoking cessation.
-Sleep in lateral decubitus when apnea is position-dependent.
+Weight loss (a 10% drop in body weight can reduce the AHI by 26-32%).
+Avoid alcohol and sedatives before bed.
+Quit smoking.
+Sleep on your side when apnea is position-dependent.

 CPAP / BiPAP

 Nasal or oronasal CPAP with pressure titrated by polysomnography.
-Eliminates apneas, normalizes oxygen saturation, and restores sleep architecture.
-Adherence is the main challenge — 30-50% of patients discontinue.
+It eliminates apneas, normalizes oxygen saturation, and restores sleep architecture.
+Adherence is the main challenge — 30-50% of patients stop using it.

 Intraoral Device